learnk8s/learnk8s.io/src/microsAuthentication/content.md

 Those Service Account are the identities associated with the apps, but they don't define what permissions are granted.

-For that, you might need to list the Role and the RoleBinding:
+For that, you might need to list the Role and ClusterRoles:

 ```terminal|command=1-3|title=bash
 kubectl get rolebindings,clusterrolebindings \